Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Linear preconditioning theory

 and for the SS case it is equal to that in \eqref{eq:kappa_gamma*_L1=L2}, due to the general bound of \eqref{eq:kappa_gamma*_L1=L2} achieving equality for a matrix $\cL$ having eigenvalues $\{0, \pm \mathrm{i} \sqrt{\eta^2 + \beta^2} \}$. \end{remark}

 This section considers the more general case of $\cL_1 \neq \cL_2$.
-Similar to \Cref{th:cond_L1=L2} and \Cref{col:cond_L1=L2}, \Cref{th:cond} derives an upper bound on condition number of the right-preconditioned Schur complement as in \eqref{eq:P_gamma}, with $\gamma_*$ as in \eqref{eq:gamma*}.
-Obtaining accurate bounds requires some assumption regarding the relation of $\cL_1$ and $\cL_2$, as in practice for IRK integration they are ``close'' in some sense, corresponding to the same operator evaluated at successive Runge-Kutta stages.
-We make the assumption that $\langle\widehat{\mathcal{L}}_1\mathbf{w}, \widehat{\mathcal{L}}_2\mathbf{w}\rangle\geq 0$.
-In general, this is a technical assumption to simplify the proof, and we do not believe it to be necessary.
-Rather, for bounds in \Cref{th:cond} to hold, a more accurate assumption is simply that $\cL_1$ and $\cL_2$ are not fundamentally different operators.
-Also, considering right preconditioning is a theoretical tool to facilitate the proof of \Cref{th:cond}, but in practice left and right preconditioning have both proven effective.
-Under this additional assumption, \Cref{th:cond} proves that the condition number of the preconditioned Schur complement for $\cL_1 \neq \cL_2$ is at most $2\times$ larger than as proven for $\cL_1 = \cL_2$ in \Cref{col:cond_L1=L2}.
-By \Cref{tab:cond}, it is clear the conditioning is still $\mathcal{O}(1)$, even for 10th-order integration.
+Similar to \Cref{th:cond_L1=L2} and \Cref{col:cond_L1=L2}, \Cref{th:cond} derives an upper bound on condition number of the right-preconditioned Schur complement as in \eqref{eq:P_gamma}, with $\gamma_*$ as in \eqref{eq:gamma*}.\footnote{ Considering right preconditioning is a theoretical tool to facilitate the proof of \Cref{th:cond}, but in practice left and right preconditioning have both proven effective.} {The proof we derived requires an additional assumption regarding the relation of $\cL_1$ and $\cL_2$, namely that $\langle\widehat{\mathcal{L}}_1\mathbf{w}, \widehat{\mathcal{L}}_2\mathbf{w}\rangle\geq 0$.
+It is worth pointing out that we do not believe this assumption is necessary for the result to hold, particularly for the discretization of PDEs where $\widehat{\mathcal{L}}_1$ and $\widehat{\mathcal{L}}_2$ are structured and correspond to the same operator evaluated at successive Runge-Kutta stages.
+However, we have been unable to find a more general proof that does not use this assumption.} Under this additional assumption, \Cref{th:cond} proves that the condition number of the preconditioned Schur complement for $\cL_1 \neq \cL_2$ is at most $2\times$ larger than as proven for $\cL_1 = \cL_2$ in \Cref{col:cond_L1=L2}.
+By \Cref{tab:cond}, it is clear the conditioning is still bounded by a small, order-one constant, even for 10th-order integration.

 \begin{theorem}[Conditioning of preconditioned operator] Suppose Assumptions \ref{ass:eig} and \ref{ass:fov} hold, that is, $\eta > 0$ and $W(\widehat{\mathcal{L}}_1),W(\widehat{\mathcal{L}}_2) \leq 0$.
 Additionally, assume that $\langle\widehat{\mathcal{L}}_1\mathbf{w}, \widehat{\mathcal{L}}_2\mathbf{w}\rangle\geq 0$.
 Let $\mathcal{P}_\gamma$ denote the right-preconditioned Schur complement \eqref{eq:P_gamma}, with $\gamma = \gamma_* := \tfrac{\eta^2+\beta^2}{\eta}$ as in \eqref{eq:gamma*}.
 Let $\kappa(\mathcal{P}_{\gamma_*})$ denote the two-norm condition number of $\mathcal{P}_{\gamma_*}$.
 Then